esi-neuroscience/acme/doc/source/userguide.rst

 The dataset name `"result_0"` stores the *first* return value of the user-provided function ``f``.
 If ``f`` returns multiple quantities, analogously named datasets `'result_0'`, `"result_1"`, `"result_2"`, ... are automatically created in the constructed HDF5 containers.
-See `Auto-Generated HDF5-Files`_ for more details.
+See :ref:`hdf5files` for more details.

 .. note::